 Recently we worked on a real estate dashboard for one of our clients which consisted of various statistics including YTD production, progress to Goal, the prior year’s production, and pending production.
 Ultimately, the client wanted to use business analytics to predict their agents' production for the current year.

 Although most of these statistics can be easily gathered with a few simple queries, the end-of-the-year production projection proved to be a beastly matter.
 While the projection itself is a simple formula, the various levels of conditional logic proved too complex to hold true on a consistent basis.

-While the original formulas based on filter criteria were sufficient, as we increased the logic and its dependencies, this proved to be a headache for the following reasons:
+The original formulas based on filter criteria were sufficient, but as we increased the logic and its dependencies, this proved to be a headache for the following reasons:

 1. Some agents didn't have any production in the last year.